jofas/blog/content/002-first-time-running/index.md

 No regular training routine.
 I lost some weight but otherwise stayed in decent enough shape.

-Then, in 2020 a friend and I were discussing the fact that we were not using the offerings of our university enough.
+In 2020 a friend and I were discussing the fact that we were not using the offerings of our university enough.
-So he suggested to go to the gym together, as our uni had its own&mdash;the Pleasance Gym in Edinburgh, terrific place&mdash;with fair prices for enrolled students.
+So he suggested to go to the gym together, as our uni had its own (the Pleasance Gym in Edinburgh, terrific place) with fair prices for enrolled students.
 I politely declined.
 He was adamant and told me, we could just go and play a game of squash.
-I approved of that plan and so we went to the gym together.
+I yielded and we went to the gym together.
 Deviousness is nothing I'd associate with him, but that day I got tricked badly.
 We went to the Pleasance.
 Thirty minutes early.